opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 ![VS Code type checking in components](./images/06-vscode-type-checking-in-components.png)

 The application template has a `validate` script configured that runs [svelte-check](https://www.npmjs.com/package/svelte-check) against your code.
 This package allows you to detect errors and warnings normally displayed by a code editor from the command line, which makes it pretty useful for running it in a continuous integration (CI) pipeline.
-Just run `npm run validate` to check for unused CSS, and return A11y hints and TypeScript compile errors.
+Just run `npm run validate` in your terminal to check for unused CSS, and return A11y hints and TypeScript compile errors.

-In this case, if you run `npm run validate` on the console, you will get the following error :
+In this case, if you run `npm run validate` in the VS Code console, you will get the following error :

 ![vscode svelte-check from integrated terminal](./images/07-vscode-svelte-check.png)

-Even better, if you run it from the VS Code integrated terminal (you can open it with the Ctrl + ` keyboard shortcut), Cmd/Ctrl + clicking on the file name will take you to the line containing the error.
+Even better, when you run it from the VS Code integrated console (you can open it with the Ctrl + ` keyboard shortcut), Cmd/Ctrl + clicking on the file name will take you to the line containing the error.

 You can also run the `validate` script in watch mode with `npm run validate -- --watch`.
 In this case, the script will execute whenever you change any file.
+If you are using it from the terminal, a good idea is to have this running in a separate terminal of its own so it does not interfere with your other terminal usage.

 ## Creating a custom type